 Bush House was established in 1898 by Clarence and Ellie Bush.
 Although the inn has changed ownership numerous times, it has retained the original name.
 Through the 1990s, Bush House had a gourmet restaurant and was often used for community gatherings and events.
 Lack of maintenance and upkeep caused structural instability, though, and in 2001 Snohomish County revoked the inn’s occupancy permit due to safety concerns.

 The decade that followed saw Bush House fall into hopeless disrepair.
-In spite of sporadic renovation on the part of temporary owner Loyal Nordstrom, heiress of the Nordstrom department store fortune, the inn’s conditions underwent a rapid and steady decline, left to fend for itself against the inclement mountain weather, heavy snowfall, earthquakes, vandals and transients.
+In spite of sporadic renovation on the part of owner Loyal Nordstrom, heiress of the Nordstrom department store fortune, the inn’s conditions underwent a rapid and steady decline, left to fend for itself against the inclement mountain weather, heavy snowfall, earthquakes, vandals and transients.